mathjax/MathJax/docs/source/start.rst

 - `TeX/noUndefined.js`, which prevents undefined macros from producing an error message, and instead shows the macro name in red.

 Other extensions may be loaded automatically when needed.
+See :ref:`TeX and LaTeX support <TeX-support>` for details on the other TeX extensions that are available.

+.. _mathml-input:

 MathML input
 ------------